Today’s modern construction techniques allow us to build huge structures in just a few months or years. For example, the Shard in London was built...

-The crashing waves roar with a deafening thunder, and the foamy spray flies with a quickening speed.
+The crashing waves roar with deafening thunder, and the foamy spray flies with a quickening speed.
 Great gusts of wind blow the waters over the rocks and over the sea shore.
 A storm of monstrous size lands aground and wreaks havoc upon humanity and nature.
-The drama and realism of this scene is captured in Summer Squall by Winslow Homer.
+The drama and realism of this scene are captured in Summer Squall by Winslow Homer.
 Created in 1904, this blustery image has passed through many owners and now resides in the Clark Art Institute.
 Summer Squall is a masterpiece of Realism and captures the intensity of nature’s fury.

-Realism was established in 1855 when Gustave Courbet built his Pavillon du Réalisme in Paris to exhibit his latest works.
+Realism was established in 1855 when Gustave Courbet built his Pavillon du Réalisme in Paris to exhibit his works.
 Courbet’s paintings focused on contemporary subjects and rejected the historical and fictional subjects commonly painted by other artists.
 Realist artists, like Gustave Courbet and Winslow Homer, believed that paintings should depict contemporary images gained through observation and direct experience.
 Winslow Homer followed these tenets and painted scenes he personally experienced.
-Summer Squall is one such example, which depicts Homer’s favourite fishing spot in Prouts Neck, Maine, during an approaching storm.
+Summer Squall is one such example, which depicts Homer’s favorite fishing spot in Prouts Neck, Maine, during an approaching storm.

 Winslow Homer lived in Boston and was the leading American Realist painter of the 19th and early 20th centuries.
 His experiences as an artist-reporter for Harper’s Weekly magazine during the American Civil War influenced his painting career.
 Homer’s paintings often deal with the themes of death, loss, and the instability of nature.
-Summer Squall explores the transformation of a favourite fishing spot when a great storm approaches.
+Summer Squall explores the transformation of a favorite fishing spot when a great storm approaches.
 The spot changes from a tranquil place to a stormy scene.
 The location remains the same but the experience is completely different.
 One is calm and gentle, while the other is fierce and savage.

 As the waves toss the boat in the background they also crash against the rocks in the foreground.
 The repetition of layered waves adds a sense of rhythm and time.
-The small waves in the rear will soon become the large waves in the front.
+The small waves in the rear will soon become large waves in the front.
 The white tips near the boat will soon add to the blanket of foam near the rocks.
 Water and wind combine into a scene of turbulence and raw energy.